 As you begin to say no more frequently the feeling of guilt will lessen.
 Yes, it will be awkward and hard at first but give it time and it will become easier.

-When I learned the four questions to ask myself before saying yes it was a major game changer for me.
+When I learned when to say yes and when to say no (see below) it was a major game changer for me.

 How do you say no nicely and without being rude?